 IFETEL resolutions include:

-If you do not have an office in Mexico we can provide certificate holder services at no charge.
-We provide legal representation (sometimes referred to as local representation) as a neutral third party, which allows you to certify your products before you have determined your importers/distributors.
-This keeps you in control of the process and your certificates.
+If you do not have an office or legal entity in Mexico, we can provide certificate holder services.
+We provide legal representation (sometimes referred to as local representation) as a neutral third party, which allows any importer/distributor to use the certificates.
+This is a requirement for Mexico certification process.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.